Insurance for HOA’s (Homeowners Associations) and COA’s (Condominium Associations)

-As the number of homeowner associations increases, it is crucial that their property managers purchase the appropriate types and quantity of insurance.
+As the number of homeowner and Condominium associations increases, it is crucial that their property managers purchase the appropriate types and quantity of insurance.
 Sound daunting?
 Insurance Incorporated can help!
-Our HOA insurance brokers work directly with insurance companies specializing in HOA coverages.
-Our dedicated staff has insured home and condominium associations across California since 1958; providing everything from liability, property, directors & officers, to umbrella liability.
+Our HOA/COA insurance agents work directly with insurance companies specializing in HOA/COA coverages.
+Our dedicated staff has insured home and condominium associations across the United States since 1958; providing everything from liability, property, directors & officers, to umbrella liability.

-Call 877-428-8778 and speak to a licensed California HOA insurance agent today, or just fill out the contact form and we’ll get in touch with you.
+Call 877-428-8778 and speak to a licensed HOA/COA insurance agent today, or just fill out the contact form and we’ll get in touch with you.

 5 Types of Coverage Your Association Needs

 1. Injury’s, accidents, and mistakes happen on association property every day.
 Liability coverage can pay for damage or injuries your HOA may be liable for.
 It also provides your association with legal defense!

 2. Water-related claims are very common with California HOAs, especially those older than 10 years.
 Building Property Coverage can reimburse you for damage caused by broken pipes and water leaks.

 3. Costly office and maintenance equipment are often destroyed during fires.
 Business personal property coverage can provide the funds needed to buy computers, desks, furniture, and equipment needed to recover after a major loss.

 4. HOAs are regularly sued both by legitimate claimants and those who are looking to take advantage of an opportunity.
 Umbrella and Excess Liability coverage give you additional protection by providing additional amounts of liability that follow your underlying policies coverage.